balena-io/docs/README.md

 ```
 Now you can make changes in this branch.
 Since our docs are static pages generated from markdown using metalsmith.io, each time you change some of the `.md` files you will need to run rebuild of the docs to generate the static pages.
 This is done by running:
 ```
-npm run build
+npm run build:fast
 ```
+This will skip over downloading files from external sources which is a time taking process.
 However there is a handy watch functionality that will watch for changes in `/pages`, `/shared`, and `/templates` and rebuild each time you save your changes.
 To use this, open a new tab in your terminal and run:
 ```
 npm run watch-pages
 ```